Craniofacial Conditions

 Velo-Cardio-Facial Syndrome (Shprintzen Syndrome; 22q11.2 Deletions)

 A condition of facial difference, characterized by flattening of the cheeks, a receded lower jaw, prominent nose with a square-shaped root, narrow nasal passages, long and thin upper lip with down-slanting mouth, cleft palate or submucous cleft palate, abnormalities of the heart, and learning disabilities.
-Some infants exhibit Pierre Robin sequence.
+Some infants exhibit the Pierre Robin sequence.
 (Charkins, 1996)

 RESOURCES CONSULTED